lilbluepenguin/RAMP_BRIDGE_training/review_awk_and_sed.md

 # During your downtime today, review the following tutorials on awk and sed, you can skip the section "Environment" for both

 Feel free to read additional parts of the tutorial, but I have linked sections you should review here.
-These links will also be handy to reference back to for Wednesday's challenge
+These links will also be handy to reference back to for a future file manipulation challenge

 ### awk
 [tutorial](https://www.tutorialspoint.com/awk/index.htm)